IBM/example-health-analytics/README.md

 kubectl get pods
 ```

-5. Use `http://PUBLIC_IP:32001` to access the UI and the Open API Doc (Swagger) at `http://PUBLIC_IP:32000` for instructions on how to make API calls.
+6. Use `http://PUBLIC_IP:32001` to access the UI and the Open API Doc (Swagger) at `http://PUBLIC_IP:32000` for instructions on how to make API calls.

 #### Standard Cluster Instructions

 3. Run `ibmcloud cs cluster-get <CLUSTER_NAME>` and locate the `Ingress Subdomain` and `Ingress Secret`.
 This is the domain of the URL that is to be used to access the Data Service and UI on the Cloud.
 Update the `env` values for  `HOST_IP` in [deploy-dataservice.yml](deploy-dataservice.yml) to `api.<Ingress Subdomain>` and `DATA_SERVER` in [deploy-webapp.yml](deploy-webapp.yml) to `https://api.<Ingress Subdomain>`.
 Also in [deploy-dataservice.yml](deploy-dataservice.yml), update the `env` value for `SCHEME` to `https`.
 In addition, update the `host` and `secretName` in [ingress-dataservice.yml](ingress-dataservice.yml) and [ingress-webapp.yml](ingress-webapp.yml) to `Ingress Subdomain` and `Ingress Secret`.

+4. Assign the Mapbox access token to `MAPBOX_ACCESS_TOKEN` in [deploy-dataservice.yml](deploy-dataservice.yml) and [deploy-webapp.yml](deploy-webapp.yml).
+If your data source for this application is on a z/OS Mainframe, assign the API Connect URL to `DATA_SOURCE_API` in [deploy-dataservice.yml](deploy-dataservice.yml).
+> NOTE: If using the [Example Health JEE Application on Openshift](https://github.com/IBM/example-health-jee-openshift) as your data source, assign that API URL to `DATA_SOURCE_API`

-4. To deploy the services to the IBM Cloud Kubernetes Service, run:
+5. To deploy the services to the IBM Cloud Kubernetes Service, run:

 ```bash
 kubectl apply -f deploy-mongodb.yml